MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-import-api-updates.md

 author: JoanneHendrickson
 manager: serdars
 search.appverid: MET150
-description: "This document provides in depth information on how to use the SharePoint Migration API."
+description: "This document provides in-depth information on how to use the SharePoint Migration API."
 localization_priority: Priority
 ms.service: sharepoint-online
 ---